-The Barn Swallow is listed as a threatened species in both the national and provincial levels (SARA 2019; COSSARO 2018).
+The barn swallow is listed as a threatened species in both the national and provincial levels (SARA 2019; COSSARO 2018).
 This species nests in structures such as barn or sheds, and prefers open country foraging habitats, such as grasslands and old fields.
 The property contains appropriate foraging habitat and may have appropriate nesting habitat in the developed area to the extreme south.
+The proposed development indicates this area will remain undisturbed.

-Two of the species, the ovenbird (Seirus aurocapillus) and yellow-bellied sapsucker (Sphyrapicus varius), were detected during field inventories is considered area sensitive.
+Two of the species detected during field inventories, the ovenbird (Seirus aurocapillus) and yellow-bellied sapsucker (Sphyrapicus varius) are considered area sensitive.
 Area sensitive species are species that require a minimum area of suitable habitat to successfully breed.
 The ovenbird was heard singing from BBS 3 on June 7th, 2019 and again from BBS4 on June 28th, 2019.

-Records obtained from the Ontario Natural Heritage Information Centre (2019), indicate one

-Species at Risk occurred within the 1km x 1 km square overlapping the property (17QK1621), the eastern meadowlark.
+Records obtained from the Ontario Natural Heritage Information Centre (2019), indicate one Species at Risk occurred within the 1km x 1 km square overlapping the property (17QK1621), the eastern meadowlark.
 The most recent record of this species is from 2011.
 This species was observed in 2018 and 2020 during GHD field work and suitable habitat was present in the study area.

-The Ontario Breeding Bird Atlas data for the 10 km x 10 km square that includes the property (17QK12) includes eighteen (18) bird species that are provincially (COSSARO, 2018) or nationally (COSEWIC, 2019) significant: least bittern (Ixobrychus exilis - threatened); black tern (Chlidonias niger - special concern provincially); common nighthawk (Chordeiles minor - special concern); eastern whip-poor-will (Antrostomus vociferous - threatened); chimney swift (Chaetura pelagica threatened); olive-sided flycatcher (Contopus cooperi - special concern); eastern wood-pewee (Contopus virens - special concern), loggerhead shrike (Lanius ludovicianus migrans - endangered); bank swallow (Riparia riparia - threatened) barn swallow (Hirundo rustica threatened); wood thrush (Hylocichla mustelina - threatened federally, special concern provincially); golden-winged warbler (Vermivora chrysoptera - threatened nationally, special concern provincially); cerulean warbler (Setophaga cerulea - endangered nationally, threatened provincially); Canada warbler (Wilsonia canadensis - threatened nationally, special concern provincially); grasshopper sparrow (special concern), bobolink (threatened), eastern meadowlark (threatened) and evening grosbeak (Coccothraustes vespertinus - special concern).
+The Ontario Breeding Bird Atlas data for the 10 km x 10 km square that includes the property (17QK12) includes eighteen (18) bird species that are provincially (COSSARO, 2018) or nationally (COSEWIC, 2019) significant: least bittern (Ixobrychus exilis - threatened); black tern (Chlidonias niger - special concern provincially); common nighthawk (Chordeiles minor - special concern); eastern whip-poor-will (Antrostomus vociferous - threatened); chimney swift (Chaetura pelagica - threatened); olive-sided flycatcher (Contopus cooperi - special concern); eastern wood-pewee (Contopus virens - special concern), loggerhead shrike (Lanius Iudovicianus migrans - endangered); bank swallow (Riparia riparia - threatened) barn swallow (Hirundo rustica - threatened); wood thrush (Hylocichla mustelina - threatened federally, special concern provincially); golden-winged warbler (Vermivora chrysoptera - threatened nationally, special concern provincially); cerulean warbler (Setophaga cerulea - endangered nationally, threatened provincially); Canada warbler (Wilsonia canadensis - threatened nationally, special concern provincially); grasshopper sparrow (special concern), bobolink (threatened), eastern meadowlark (threatened) and evening grosbeak (Coccothraustes vespertinus - special concern).
 Many of these records were associated with larger natural features outside of the immediate study area.
 GHD biologists did not observe suitable nesting habitat for most of these species within the study area.
 As has been previously mentioned, old field meadows on the property provided appropriate breeding habitat for grassland species such as grasshopper sparrow, eastern meadowlark and bobolink.
-It is also possible that aerial foraging birds such as barn swallows, bank swallows and common nighthawks might find suitable feeding habitat over the fields and meadows on the property; however, these species were not detected during GHD's survey efforts.
+It also provided suitable foraging habitat for barn swallow.
+It is possible that aerial foraging birds such as bank swallows and common nighthawks might find suitable feeding habitat over the fields and meadows on the property; however, these species were not detected during GHD's survey efforts.